lambdaisland/booklog/README.md

 (go)
 ```

-This start the app system, including database and web server.
-Although this is not a rich client app, it still uses Figwheel to provide hot reloading of CSS (written using Garden).
+This start the app system, including database and web server, available at
+[http://localhost:1234](http://localhost:1234).
+Although this is not a rich
+client app (it doesn't use ClojureScript), it still uses Figwheel to provide hot
+reloading of CSS (written using Garden).

 ## Testing